Autinfit/CalculatorApp/README.md

 - **_The purpose of this tutorial is to start learning how to create applications in WPF format._**
 - **_We've built several different programs in the classic Windows Forms app template; However, it is important for us to learn how to use WPF as it is now used more frequently in application and game development._**

+Objectives of this lesson:
+Create a complete calculator in WPF application using C#.

+Use XAML and C# programming to create the calculator.

+Use text boxes and content alignment to design texts.

+Use dynamic tags and change code values ​​directly.

+Add 4 buttons to the calculator to add, subtract, multiply and divide.

+Add 4 events to the buttons.

+Convert strings to doubles and complete calculations.

+Round decimal numbers down and display them using a label.

 **_Traducido del español:_**

 - **_En este tutorial crearemos una calculadora simple en Visual Studio usando el lenguaje de programación W.P.F. por C#._**